 Most of the French fleet managed to elude Boscawen and safely made its way.
 However, seven of the French ships, lost in fog and rain, had become separated from the rest not far from Cape Race at the southern tip of Newfoundland.

 On June 4, the Comte de la Mothe spotted vessels at the entrance of the Saint-Laurent.
 Thinking that they were the seven French ships previously isolated from the main fleet, he sailed towards them.
-He finally realised his mistake and was saved by a providential fog which allowed him to escape from the British vessels.
-The same day in France, Admiral du Guay left Brest with the squadron previously commanded by MacNamara to cruise the coast of Portugal to favour the return of the French fleet from Canada.
-Du Guay cruised in the Atlantic ocean near the straights of Gibraltar; but not meeting with the other French fleet, which did not return till some time afterwards, put into Cadiz.
+He finally realised his mistake and was saved by a providential fog that allowed him to escape from the British vessels.
+The same day in France, Admiral du Guay left Brest with the squadron previously commanded by MacNamara to cruise the coast of Portugal to assist the return of the French fleet from Canada.
+Du Guay cruised in the Atlantic Ocean near the straits of Gibraltar; but not meeting with the other French fleet, which did not return till some time afterwards, put into Cadiz.

-On June 7, the weather having somewhat cleared, the 7 isolated French vessels were spotted by Boscawen's fleet who chased them.
+On June 7, the weather having somewhat cleared, the 7 isolated French vessels were spotted by Boscawen's fleet, which chased them.
 During the morning, the British fleet was within 10 km of him, crowding all sail in pursuit.
 Four of the French vessels managed to disappear in the fog.